elip06/covid19-fact-checking/fact_checking_app/README.md

 [Streamlit Vue.js + Vuetify Component template](https://github.com/elip06/streamlit-component-template-vue-vuetify)

-Check any COVID-19 related document for potentially dubious claims and validate them using the Google Fact Check Tool
+Check any COVID-19 related document for potentially dubious claims and validate them using the Google Fact Check Tool In order to use the Google API, you need to generate an API key and save it into the `api_key` variable in the file [__init__.py](https://github.com/elip06/covid19-fact-checking/blob/main/fact_checking_app/streamlit_app/__init__.py)
 ## Setup

 [Copy paste](https://github.com/streamlit/component-template#quickstart) of the original component-template quickstart.